revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-63. When managing a contact_details table in SQL, you found out that some of the records are duplicates and now you want to see the duplicates records only in your result set.
-What select query you will write for this that will fetch you the duplicates records?
-In contact_details table columns are phoneNo, name, etc.
+63. When managing a contact_details table in SQL, you found out that some of the records are duplicates and now you want to see the duplicate records only in your result set.
+What select query you will write for this that will fetch you the duplicate records?
+In contact_details table, columns are phoneNo, name, etc.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>